The loss of a limb could happen to almost anyone, considering the number of hazards and accidents that occur frequently.

 There are athletes today who remain active in Paralympics due to prosthetic hands or legs.

-Apart from cost reduction, prosthetics made using 3d printing device, and 3d printers enable patients to get replacement arms and legs that fit better with their anatomy.
+Apart from cost reduction, prosthetics made using medical 3d printing device, and 3d printers enable patients to get replacement arms and legs that fit better with their anatomy.
 Aside from its use in the manufacturing of 3d prosthetics, additive manufacturing also finds use in other medical areas.
 These include:

 Printing of tissues and organs